Build vs. Buy

 ## When Buying Makes Sense

 Adopting a managed solution (whether a [full API gateway](/docs/architecture/gateway-based-authentication), a dedicated API key management platform, or a cloud provider's auth service) makes sense when the operational cost of building outweighs the licensing cost.
-Platforms like [Zuplo](https://zuplo.com/docs/articles/api-key-management?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) bundle many of the components listed above (key generation, hashed storage, validation, rate limiting, rotation, revocation, leak detection, and a developer portal) into a single managed service.
+Managed platforms such as Kong Konnect, Gravitee, Amazon API Gateway, and Zuplo bundle many of the components listed above (key generation, hashed storage, validation, rate limiting, rotation, revocation, and a developer portal) into a single service.
+Zuplo ships all of these as first-class features of its [managed API key system](https://zuplo.com/docs/concepts/api-keys?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys), including GitHub secret-scanning leak detection on the `zpka_` key prefix.

 **Your core product is not an API platform.** If your team builds a SaaS product, a mobile backend, or an internal tool, the API key system is infrastructure supporting your product, not the product itself.
 Time spent building and maintaining key auth is time not spent on features your customers pay for.